Bicycle Network: Ride and volunteer (4265)

 Riding volunteers are eligible for a volunteer tent and volunteer transport, however if they do not fulfil their volunteer duties these will be charged at the end of the ride.

-The teams that accept riding volunteers are below, please click the team name to see what your role will be and for an example of the shift times you'll be needed.
+The teams that accepted riding volunteers in 2016 are below, please click the team name to see what your role could be and for an example of the shift times you'll be needed.
+This may change in 2017 and will be updated before applications open up.

 - Bar Team